r-nikhil/r-nikhil.github.io/_pages/about.md

 - Present
   - Hacking around with AI.
 Prompt injection, inference on edge devices and AI agents are my current interests.
 Looking for interesting opportunities in associated domains.
+  - Jan-Nov 2024: Leading product for DynamoEval.
+An LLM evaluation suite for detecting data leakages, hallucinations and other security issues.
 - 2020-2023
     - Led the product and business for the Poker app in Paytm and scaled it to a $10m biz
     - Built an poker analytics tool startup and ran a coaching operation with 15 players